Whistleblowers: The UK Perspective

 Territorial application of UK whistleblower legislation

-Recent case law has determined that a tribunal can only hear a whistleblowing claim against a British employer brought by an employee working abroad if there is a stronger connection with Britain or British employment law than with the country in which they are working.
+An employment tribunal can only hear a whistleblowing claim under the ERA against a British employer brought by an employee working abroad if there is a stronger connection with Britain or British employment law than with the country in which they are working.
 In Foreign and Commonwealth Office (FCO) v.
 Bamieh, the Court of Appeal held that an employment tribunal had no territorial jurisdiction to hear whistleblowing detriment claims brought by an FCO employee working in Kosovo against co-workers who were also employed by the FCO and working in Kosovo.
-The tribunal held that the focus should be on the relationship between the claimant and the co-workers rather than on the relationship between the co-workers and the employer.
-Moreover, the fact that the individuals concerned have a common employer is not sufficient to give the tribunal jurisdiction.
+The focus should be on the relationship between the claimant and the co-workers rather than on the relationship between the co-workers and the employer.
+The individuals concerned having a common employer is not sufficient to give the tribunal jurisdiction.

 A decision to make a whistleblowing disclosure can have far-reaching consequences and requires a careful assessment of the legal risks.
-Despite the protections afforded by PIDA, whistleblowers may be exposed to the risk of criminal investigation or prosecution if they are personally implicated in the conduct disclosed.
+Despite the protections afforded by the ERA, whistleblowers may be exposed to the risk of criminal investigation or prosecution if they are personally implicated in the conduct disclosed.
 Those in regulated professions may be vulnerable to regulatory or disciplinary action by their regulators or professional bodies.
-Where the matter potentially spans more than one jurisdiction, individuals will need to bear in mind that different jurisdictions apply different standards in the protection of whistleblowers.
+Where the matter potentially spans more than one jurisdiction, individuals will need to remember that different jurisdictions apply different whistleblower protection standards.
 Advice on local employment and possibly criminal laws should be sought where necessary.

 Whistleblowers might also commit criminal offences in the course of obtaining information to support their disclosures.
 Such offences might include securing unauthorised access to computer material, unlawfully obtaining personal data, unlawful interception of communications, theft or even fraud.
 Whistleblowers may also be vulnerable to civil actions for breach of confidence.